Chasing Vermeer Extension Activities

 Are there any Vermeer paintings that you feel the thief might have been right about, that don’t fit with the rest of the artist’s work?
 Explain what makes you think this.

 Science and Art

 Calder loves the Vermeer painting "The Geographer" and the idea of mapmakers.
-“Mapmaking was a respected profession, something between a science and an art.” (p.
-74) Create your own map of your neighborhood using the science of geography and your own artistic ability.
-Make it a map that is useful to you and your family and don’t forget the important details.
+"Mapmaking was a respected profession, something between a science and an art." (p.
+74) Have students create their own maps of their neighborhoods using the science of geography and their own artistic ability.
+They should try to make maps that are useful to them and their families.
+Remind them not to forget the important details!

 Petra and Calder are interesting characters to follow on their quest for the Vermeer painting.
-Brainstorm a list of qualities characters in a mystery of your own might possess.
-Decide the following: What do they look like?
+As a class, brainstorm a list of qualities characters in a mystery might possess.
+Then have students create their own characters and decide the following: What do they look like?
 What are their favorite hobbies?
 What are their best subjects in school?
 What do they struggle with at school, home, and with other people?
 What are their favorite foods?
-Write a brief scene where one of your characters discover something has gone wrong.
+Have students write a brief scene where one of their characters discovers something has gone wrong.